 Altar, altar steps and paved sanctuary floor of Derbyshire Dark Warmsworth and Course Guiseley Stone, designed by the architect

-Hanging cross with figures of St Mary and St John, by David John
+Hanging cross with figures of St Francis and St Clare standing beside Jesus, by David John

 A large painted canopy hovering over the sanctuary by Marianne Hellwig John